-ERP software is a category of software with a very low ROI (if one limits the financial returns to the ERP system itself), and a negative ROI when one looks at how ERP negatively impacts a company’s overall software investment—for instance, the negative affect on the company’s other applications, as well as how ERP isolates companies from customers and suppliers.
-In the book, Enterprise Software Selection: How to Pinpoint the Perfect Software Solution using Multiple Information Sources, I describe how most companies that buy enterprise software lack the internal ability to validate the claims made by software vendors.
-In addition, they are often led down the garden path to a bad decision by consulting companies that place their interests ahead of their clients.
-ERP systems became so popular because the actual claims about their benefi ts were never analyzed properly.
+ERP software is a category of software with a very low ROI (if one limits the financial returns to the ERP system itself), and a negative ROI when one looks at how ERP negatively impacts a company’s overall software investment.
+For instance, the adverse effect on the company’s other applications, as well as how ERP isolates companies from customers and suppliers.
+In the book, Enterprise Software Selection: How to Pinpoint the Perfect Software Solution Using Multiple Information Sources, I describe how most companies that buy enterprise software lack the inherent ability to validate the claims made by software vendors.
+Also, they are often led down the garden path to a bad decision by consulting companies that place their interests ahead of their clients.
+ERP systems became so popular because the actual claims about their benefits were never appropriately analyzed.

 How The Lucrative Nature of ERP Leads to Censorship on the Topic of ERP Benefits

 Because ERP systems have been so lucrative for software vendors and consulting companies, there has been a strong incentive for them to get companies to purchase them.
 For decades, when a company complained to their consultants about their current system’s shortcomings, the consultants commonly responded that what the company needed was an ERP system (cue the oversimplified explanation of how ERP systems integrate all of the company’s processes).
 One can imagine how many times this same conversation has played itself out at companies around the globe.
 The unfortunate fact of the matter is that most ERP systems were purchased without appropriate research; a substantial percentage of them were obtained because they were seen as the “thing” to implement.
 This faulty logic controls many IT purchase decisions, as the following quotation attests.